tlouro-c/minishell/README.md

 ## Overview

-In our project, we adopt a flexible approach to manage environment variables, combining the efficiency of linked lists for dynamic updates and the simplicity of arrays for seamless integration with the `execve()` function.
+In our project, we adopt a flexible approach to managing environment variables, combining the efficiency of linked lists for dynamic updates and the simplicity of arrays for seamless integration with the `execve()` function.

 ## Key Features